Pingwinos40/ValheimModpacks/README.md

 # TeamOfThePing_F2025

 A custom modpack designed for the **TeamOfThePing** Valheim server.
-This pack focuses on quality-of-life improvements, expanded building options, and enhanced sailing and farming mechanics.
+This pack focuses on quality-of-life improvements.

 ## Included Features
 * **Quality of Life:** Quick stacking, sorting, and trash options.